 Directors, officers and employees shall not enter into any agreement, understanding or arrangement with any competitor about prices, territory restrictions, refusals to sell, allocation of business, or collaborative bidding, or engage in any other type of anti competitive practice in violation of applicable laws or regulations.

-Directors, officers and employees shall comply with all federal, state and local statutes, regulations and administrative procedures (where applicable) in the course of all conduct on behalf of the Company, including the United States Foreign Corrupt Practices Act (FCPA) of 1977, which provides in part:
+Directors, officers and employees shall comply with applicable laws and regulations in the course of all conduct on behalf of the Company, including the United States Foreign Corrupt Practices Act (FCPA) of 1977.

 In addition to the general policies above, the Company adopts the following additional conduct-related policies as part of the Code of Ethics: